Where We Be

 way to the top of the pass between Argentina and

-Redentor.”
-Getting there meant zigzagging up a
+“Cristo Redentor.”
+Getting there meant zigzagging

-were worth it.
+views were worth it.

-The single cask of wine lit up at the end of the cavern made for an irresistible photo.
+the far end of the cavern made for an irresistible photo

 Mendoza, Argentina

-We also visited Bodega Lopez, a huge industrial operation with enormous output
+We also visited Bodega Lopez, a huge industrial operation

-I love this church painting of the Virgin Mary holding
+We love this church painting of the Virgin Mary holding

-the Christ child in one hand and a grape in the other!
+the Christ child in one hand and a grape in the other

 The inviting wine tasting room at Cavas di Don Arturo